rodrigopivi/Chatito/readme.md

  - `<format>` Optional. `default`, `rasa` or `snips`
  - `<formatOptions>` Optional.
 Path to a .json file that each adapter optionally can use
  - `<outputPath>` Optional.
 The directory where to save the generated dataset.
 Uses the current directory as default.

-### Donate
-Designing and maintaining chatito takes time and effort, if it was usefull for you, please consider making a donation and share the abundance! :)

 ### Author and maintainer
 Rodrigo Pimentel